thebsdbox/stevedor/README.md

 # stevedor

-As its namesake, its for loading ships.
+As its namesake, it is for loading ships.
 However this will load up linuxkit ISOs into new VMs on vCenter.